ArielDrabkin/Solar-Panel-Detector/README.md

 ## Training

-For using the data-set for retraining a model:
+For using the data-set:

 1. Get a secret key from roboflow where the data is stored.
-2. Update the secret.json file with the key.
+2. Update the secret.json file or the direct code with your key.
 3. Run the following code:

 ```
 # Load the data sets from roboflow
 with open("secret.json") as file: